dagraham/trf-dgraham/README.md

 The goal of *trf* is to save you trouble of going through this iterative process.
 Here's how it works:

-1. In *trf*, press "n" to add a new tracker and name it "fill bird feeders".
+1. In *trf*, press "N" to add a new tracker and name it "fill bird feeders".
-2. The first time you fill the feeders, press "c" to add a completion, select the "fill bird feeders" tracker and enter the date and time of the completion.
+2. The first time you fill the feeders, press "C" to add a completion, select the "fill bird feeders" tracker and enter the date and time of the completion.
 This date and time will be added to the history of completions for the "fill bird feeders" tracker.
 3. The next time you need to fill the feeders, repeat the process described in step 2.
 At this point, you will have two datetimes in the history of the tracker, *trf* will calculate the interval between them and set the "expected next completion" by adding the interval to last completion date and time.
 4. The process repeats with each completion.
 There are only two differences when there are more than 2 completions: